 What happens if the leader dies?
 We are left with three dead replicas.

 Replica one is actually still in sync — it cannot receive any new data but it is in sync with everything that was possible to receive.
 Replica two is missing some data, and replica three (the first to go down) is missing even more data.
 Given this state, there are two possible solutions.
 The first, and simplest, scenario is to wait until the leader is back up before continuing.
 Once the leader is back up it will begin receiving and writing messages and as the replicas are brought back online they will be made in sync with the leader.
-The second scenario is to elect the first broker to come back up as the new leader.
+The second scenario is to elect the second broker to come back up as the new leader.
 This broker will be out of sync with the existing leader and all data written between the time where this broker went down and when it was elected the new leader will be lost.
 As additional brokers come back up, they will see that they have committed messages that do not exist on the new leader and drop those messages.
 By electing a new leader as soon as possible messages may be dropped but we will minimized downtime as any new machine can be leader.

 Taking a step back, we can view a scenario where the leader goes down while in sync replicas still exist.